astronomer/docs/software/telescope.md

 ---
-sidebar_label: 'Install Telescope'
-title: 'Install Telescope on Airflow environments'
+title: 'Observe Airflow environments with Telescope'
-id: install-telescope
+id: telescope
-description: Install the Telescope tool to collect Airflow metrics and usage for Astronomer.
+description: Use the Telescope CLI to collect Airflow metrics and usage for Astronomer.
 ---

 import Tabs from '@theme/Tabs';